Dynatrace/OneAgent-SDK-for-dotnet/README.md

 ## Help & Support

+**Support policy**

-The Dynatrace OneAgent SDK for .NET is in GA status.
+The Dynatrace OneAgent SDK for .NET has GA status.
 The features are fully supported by Dynatrace.

+For detailed support policy see [Dynatrace OneAgent SDK help](https://github.com/Dynatrace/OneAgent-SDK#help).

 ### Get Help